datacarpentry/sql-ecology-lesson/00-sql-introduction.md

 You can see the tables in the database by looking at the left hand side of the screen under Tables, where each table corresponds to one of the `csv` files we were exploring earlier.
-To see the contents of any table, click on it, and then go to the "Browse and Search" tab in the middle of the screen.
+To see the contents of any table, click on it, and then click the “Browse and Search” tab in the right panel.
 This will give us a view that we're used to - just a copy of the table.
 Hopefully this helps to show that a database is, in some sense, just a collection of tables, where there's some value